Contact Us for a Free Consultation (213) 542-0979

 Judges in California Criminal Cases

-The judge really cannot interfere with the charges that the prosecutor has filed unless the judge finds that the prosecutors haven't presented any evidence in order to substantiate the charge.
-The preliminary hearing a judge could dismiss the case.
+The judge can only interfere with the charges that the prosecutor has filed if the judge finds that the prosecutors have yet to present any evidence in order to substantiate the charge.
+At the preliminary hearing, a judge could dismiss the case.
 If it's not a preliminary hearing, it could be at the end of the People's case in a trial.
-The judge, through an 1118 Motion by the defense, can say, I've listened to your evidence and I'm going to dismiss your case.
-But beyond that, they really can't mess with the charges.

 Where the judge is powerful is when it comes to a sentencing situation where the parties have not agreed on the sentence already, then the judge can say, I'm going to sentence the person to this.
 Also, if a person violates their probation when they're on probation to a judge, the judge will have the choice as to exactly what the sentence is.

-They are usually hired by the judiciary in order to deal with court's calendars – whether it be a trial calendar, a preliminary hearing calendar – so even though they are not an official judge, a commissioner has some power as well, but the defense still has to stipulate or agree to the commissioner because each defendant in a criminal case in Los Angeles is entitled to have a judge hear their case unless they agree to permit a commissioner to handle the case.
+However, the defense still has to stipulate or agree to the commissioner because each defendant in a criminal case in Los Angeles is entitled to have a judge hear their case unless they agree to permit a commissioner to handle the case.

 Another name for a judge would be a magistrate; not really much different.
-Usually, where I see the term magistrate used in the federal court when a person makes the first court appearance, they call that judge a magistrate.
+Usually, where I see the term magistrate used in the federal court, when a person makes the first court appearance, they call that judge a magistrate.

 Selection of Judges

-When it comes to how they select judge, they are either selected by the Governor of the state of California to preside in any of the courthouses in California, or a judge can actually be elected by the people of Los Angeles when the judge's seats come up and they are put in a court and the judiciary in Los Angeles has a body that pretty much presides over all the judges and they discipline any judges if the judge has an issue.
+When it comes to how they select judges, they are either selected by the Governor of the state of California to preside in any of the courthouses in California, or a judge can actually be elected by the people of Los Angeles when the judge's seats come up, and they are put in a court.

-So, once a judge works their way up the ranks, either through the preliminary hearing court or the arraignment court in Los Angeles, or maybe doing traffic trials, or however the judiciary decides to utilize that judge, eventually they're going to end up in their own courtroom and that's pretty much where they stay for their entire career unless they decide to advance, like to be an appellate judge for example.
+So, once a judge works their way up the ranks, either through the preliminary hearing court or the arraignment court in Los Angeles, or maybe doing traffic trials, or however the judiciary decides to utilize that judge, eventually they're going to end up in their courtroom, and that's pretty much where they stay for their entire career unless they decide to advance, like to be an appellate judge for example.

-So, one that I think is important when you're talking to your criminal defense attorney about your case you want to know who the judge is and you want to know what their tendencies are.
-In other words, what will move them as far as sentencing either for the good or for the bad and then you want to try to position your case accordingly, so that when your judge sentences you, you end up with the best possible sentence.
+In other words, what will move them as far as sentencing either for the good or for the bad, and then you want to try to position your case accordingly so that when your judge sentences you, you end up with the best possible sentence.

 Menu